 North Cornwall · PL29

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In Port Isaac, that work is shaped by the place itself — Port Isaac is a tight working fishing village on the rugged north coast, internationally recognised through TV (Doc Martin), with one of the densest Conservation Areas in Cornwall and severe access constraints, with a building stock that leans toward fishermen's cottages on Squeezy Belly Alley and around the harbour and Victorian villas above the village.
+Every Port Isaac project we take on begins with reading the local context — Port Isaac is a tight working fishing village on the rugged north coast, internationally recognised through TV (Doc Martin), with one of the densest Conservation Areas in Cornwall and severe access constraints, with a building stock that leans toward modern carefully detailed coastal homes and Victorian villas above the village.

 Why Port Isaac is its own job.

 Conservation Area covers the entire historic harbour; AONB and Heritage Coast across the parish.
 Access for construction is famously difficult — narrow lanes, steep grades, no on-street parking.
+That sets the scene before any design work begins.
 For architectural design specifically, parts of Port Isaac sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Port Isaac drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Port Isaac project as a PL29-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Port Isaac application gets approved at eight weeks or stalls in committee.
+The modern carefully detailed coastal homes that dominate Port Isaac (and continue out toward Polzeath) set the tone for any architectural design scheme here.

 Planning note